 The idea of the game was that members of the studio audience each got three cards of bingo during the 60 minutes of the show.
 They would then compete with the actual contestants and each other to be the first to answer all the questions and get to complete the card first.
 The prize for completing the card first was $5,000.

 Although exciting and absolutely interesting to watch the players try to complete their questions before the audience, the show never got renewed and finished after its six episodes.

 However, the Game Show Network picked it up, changed the host to Patrick Duffy (who was eventually replaced by Richard Karn) and completely reinvigorated it into a new format and game — under the name Bingo America.

 The contestants would draw balls from a hopper that contained numbers between 1 and 75, as well as a letter from the word ‘bingo’.
 If they got the corresponding question right, they’d get to keep their number and the first person to get all the letters of ‘bingo’ walked away with $100,000.

 One of the most exciting aspects of the now 25 minute show was that viewers could play at home.
 They could download and print the bingo sheets that were randomly generated from the show’s website and play along at home.
 If they won from home, they won $50 dollars.

 There’s nothing that could make people want to watch a show more than the chance to win 50 bucks from their couch, that’s for sure.
 The show ran for 2 seasons and 105 episodes before saying farewell.

-Until another great bingo TV show is released, you’re going to have to entertain yourself with another digital version of online bingo games.
-In fact, we don’t just have bingo on our bingo site — we also have a whole heap of other fun games like Slingo Bingo and slots to make sure you can switch it up and keep it interesting!/ 07 December 2020
+Until another great bingo TV show is released, you’re going to have to entertain yourself with another digital version of online bingo.
+In fact, we don’t just have bingo on our bingo site — we also have a whole heap of other fun games like Slingo Bingo and online slots to make sure you can switch it up and keep it interesting!/ 07 December 2020